-This course is a survey of the field of labor economics.
+Survey the field of labor economics.
 Topics include the theory of allocation of time, life cycle theory, labor supply, theory of the firm, labor demand, wage determination, human capital theory, occupational wage differentials, and theories of labor market discrimination.

 Globalization in Latin America